A simple and powerful test of vaccine waning: Discussion

 \section{Discussion}

-The challenge effect is a suitable estimand to measure the changes in the protective effect of the vaccine.
-However, it is not possible to point identify the challenge effect from conventional RCTs, and the sharp bounds of partial identification can often be prohibitively wide to make claims about the waning of the vaccine.
+The challenge effect quantifies changes in the protective effect of the vaccine.
+However, it is not possible to point identify the challenge effect from conventional RCTs, and the sharp bounds of partial identification can often be too wide to make claims about waning.

 We show that instead of identifying the challenge effect, a sharp null hypothesis of no waning can be assessed accurately, with minimal assumptions; that is, unless some unrealistic cancellations of waning hold, we can interpret the null hypothesis as equivalent to the population level notion of no waning, $VE_1^{\mathrm{challenge}}\neq VE_2^{\mathrm{challenge}}$.
 We derive a simple test statistic for the null hypothesis, which can be computed using the observed data from a standard RCT.
-Even when there is no access to patient-level data, the test statistics can be computed using summary data only.
-The quantities involved are interpretable and observable, making the test accessible to a wider audience.
+In the absence of patient-level data, the test statistics can be computed using summary data only.

-The test is designed to assess the equality of the parameters, that is, the statistically significant existence of waning.
+The test is designed to assess the existence of waning.
 When waning is confirmed by the test, further steps can be taken to try to determine the magnitude of waning.
 This could, e.g., be a follow-up trial, a reanalysis of the existing data with methods building on the results from \citet{janvin_quantification_2024}, or additional analyses leveraging expert knowledge on exposure probabilities, as discussed in Appendix \ref{APP_sub: Challenge sens}.

+When evidence of waning remains inconclusive, this may reflect the limited duration of follow-up.
+Such limitations are common in vaccine trials, where the blinded phase is often discontinued once early efficacy has been established.
+A next step is to extend the proposed testing strategy to incorporate information from, for example, post-unblinding and open-label follow-up period \citep{fintzi_assessing_2021}, or to adapt the strategy to modified trial designs, for example, inspired by \citet{follmann_deferred-vaccination_2021}.
+These extensions can allow us to relax some assumptions and improve power by leveraging additional cases.